Aviah/one-click-django-docs/what_next.md

 The configuration is easy.
 Here is an overview how to implement it:

 1. Sign up for a CDN.
-Follow the cdn provider instructions of how to add a subdomain such as `cdn.example.com`, and allow the CDN to use it.
+Follow the CDN's provider instructions of how to add a subdomain such as `cdn.example.com`, and allow the CDN to use it.

 2. Point the cdn to your site at `www.yourdomain.com`.
 The CDN will request the files from Nginx, in the same way that a client browser request these files.
 The CDN pulls the files with the site production urls, directly from  Nginx.
 3. The CDN then caches the files.
 It has to call your Nginx once to get the file, afterwards it will use it's cache.
-4. Only if the file is missing in the CDN cache, it will ask for it from your website Nginx.
+4. Only when the file is missing from the CDN cache, it will ask for it from your website Nginx.
 This could happen, because CDNs clear files from their cache if a file was not requested for a given period.
 5. **The CDN calls Nginx to get the files, but the browsers that visit your site don't**.
 The browser does not use reuests like `www.yourdomain.com/media/logo.png`, since this will lead it to your site's Nginx.
 Rather, the browser calls something like `cdn.yourdomain.com/media/logo.png`, which goes to the CDN.
 4. To point the browser to the CDN and **not** to the site, add the following settings to `settings_production.py`: